-The SNS warm linac has been successfully commissioned.
+SNS warm linac has been successfully commissioned.
 Acceleration to the design energy of 186 MeV of beam pulses with the design peak current of 38 mA has been achieved.
 The Front End and DTL1 were operated at 1 mA average current.
 Tuning algorithms are well established and provide stable set points.
 In general, there is good agreement between the measured beam parameters and the design values.
-The larger than expected bunch length in the CCL is not observed after cleaning the DTL contamination.
+The larger-thanexpected bunch lengths in the CCL are not observed after cleaning the DTL contamination.
 Chopper systems were used for ring and target commissioning, and for low power operation.
-Transmission of partially chopped beam, unacceptable for high power operation, is discovered and being addressed.
-Beam losses in the warm linac are low and expected to satisfy requirements at nominal beam power.
-Localized losses observed in the CCL to SCL transition area are found to be caused by intentional beam defocusing in the LEBT when operated at reduced peak current.
+Transmission of partially chopped beam, unacceptable for high power operation, was discovered and is being addressed.
+Beam losses in the warm linac are low and are expected to satisfy requirements at nominal beam power.